IBM/CAST/docs/source/cast-big-data/logstash.rst

    `the Elastic Site <https://www.elastic.co/downloads/logstash>`_.

 The following is a brief introduction to the installation and configuration of the logstash service.
-CSM provides a set of sample configuration files in `csm_big_data/Logstash/` in the repository.
+CAST provides a set of sample configuration files in the repository at `csm_big_data/Logstash/`.
 If the `ibm-csm-bds-*.noarch.rpm` has been installed the sample configurations may be found in `/opt/ibm/csm/bigdata/Logstash/`.